6 SEP 2016 2336

 Both Apple and Google put security high on their priority list, releasing updates and new security features regularly.
 In general, these are all positive, and in some cases significantly improve the security of the operating system.

 The way Apple operates gives it significant advantages, however.
-When Apple releases an update or a patch, it is applied to most devices in the market –
+When Apple releases an update or a patch, it is applied to most devices in the market – about 90 percent of iOS device users are on one of the latest version of the operating system (iOS 8 or iOS 9).
+Compare this to Android, where only 7,5 percent of users are on the latest version of its operating system.

 The Encryption Debate

 Encryption is another security concern.
 This is about protecting users’ data and the popular belief at the moment is iOS is more secure.
-Apple is even in the process of beefing up its encryption rules and protocols through
+Apple is even in the process of beefing up its encryption rules and protocols through App Transport Security, a privacy feature of its operating system first introduced in iOS 9.
+The feature forces apps on Apple devices to use encrypted HTTPS connections – mobile app developers have to implement this feature on all their apps by the end of 2016.

 Does that tell you the whole story, however?
 Some security experts and mobile app developers are starting to question whether the Apple model will work in the longer term.
 This is because it is an in-house Apple system that can't be fully stress tested and checked by industry experts.
 Essentially Apple is asking everyone to trust its encryption and security without third-party validation.